MarxGonzalez/PocketVJ-CP-v2/README.md

 apt-get -y install expect expect-dev

-If you want to use PiMapper you must install openframeworks: http://forum.openframeworks.cc/t/raspberry-pi-2-setup-guide/18690 and compile PiMapper, then you have to simulate a fake keyboard, see here: http://www.fsays.eu/Blogging/Blog/Details/23
+If you want to use PiMapper you must install openframeworks: http://forum.openframeworks.cc/t/raspberry-pi-2-setup-guide/18690 and then insatall and compile PiMapper https://github.com/kr15h/ofxPiMapper, then you have to simulate a fake keyboard to unleash the remote control, see here: http://www.fsays.eu/Blogging/Blog/Details/23